-The class teacher is Mrs Lobley, Miss Cooper and Mr Metcalfe
+The class teachers are Miss Cooper and Mr Metcalfe

 In year 4 during the spring term, our topic will be focused all around Hull, learning about our heritage and everything that makes our city such an amazing place to be.

 Also, in guided reading, our class text for this term is 'Harry Potter and the Philosopher's Stone'.

 Homework is due on a Monday.

 Spellings are given out on a Monday and children are tested on these the following Monday!
 It is expected that children practise these at home.

 PE is on a Monday afternoon - please make sure that you have outdoor kit and sensible footwear with you on this day!

 This week we have been super busy.
 We have started a new unit in maths finding the area of rectilinear shapes, using the resources to help with our understanding.
 We have delved even further into our whole class read, ‘How to Train you Dragon’ and even began planning play scripts in literacy inspired by the book.
 Lastly, we were set the challenges of designing and planning ideas to make a Greek Parthenon.
 We can’t wait to see the final designs emerge!

 What a fantastic week we have had in year 4.
 From trips to World Book Day and applying new knowledge in maths.
 Year 4 had tea with Trident this week and got to work in an office for the day!
 The children were amazing and contributed well to discussions.
 We saw many wonderful costumes this World Book Day and did many activities around our favourite authors.
 We have become measuring experts in maths and focussed on weight and mass.
 Remember to go on times table rockstars everybody and get these scores rising.
 Have a lovely weekend.